Mael-Le-Garrec/E46/README.md

   * `/CODING` contains the stock module data.
 Extracted with `NCS Expert`
 * ECU
   * `/` contains tuned maps
+  * `/tests` contains maps only used for testing purposes
   * `/E85` maps relative to E85
 * logs
   * `/RomRaider_logs` contains logs acquired by `RomRaider`